ARMmbed/mbed-os-5-docs/docs/program-setup/managed-unmanaged-bootloader.md

 # Creating and using a bootloader

+A bootloader is a program that loads Mbed OS when a board is turned on.
 This guide explains how to create a [bootloader](../reference/bootloader-configuration.html), how to create a main program to go with the bootloader and how to use this bootloader to perform software updates.

 ## Arm Mbed OS managed bootloader